 For the first-time homebuyer, down payments looms the largest out of everything needed to buy a home.
-Home prices have risen significantly in several parts of the country, and many mortgages require a 20% down payment.
+Home prices have risen significantly here in Reno and several parts of the country, and many mortgages require a 20% down payment.
 As such, it's not uncommon to see down payments of $50,000 or higher.
 Fortunately, that princely sum is not always required.
 Read on to learn about a few different options that first-time homebuyers have for securing a down payment.

 Conventional Mortgages: 3% Down Payment